RafaelLopez-Sanchez/Lactobacillus_genomics/README.md

 ## Data
+The Data folder contains:
 PEPPAN outfiles.
-1020.faa contains all predicted protein products, Traits.csv contains the annotation of each genome for habitats.
+1020.faa which contains all predicted protein products.
+Traits.csv which contains the annotation of each genome for habitats.

 ![Lactobacillus_genomics](https://github.com/user-attachments/assets/8ff6b977-0c4f-40c5-9602-99c75428ba8b)